Reach for the Stars Academy

 In addition, our staff assisted in tours of the Golden 1 Center and the construction site for the new Science Center (scheduled to open in 2020).
 This provided the students with a firsthand view of the integral role infrastructure plays in the design of large-scale construction projects, from concept to completion.
 By the end of the program they were able to take the information they learned and build their own miniature construction projects.

-Our partnership with the Reach for the Stars Academy meets the goals of our Sustainable Communities initiative to enhance community education and training, which contributes to Sacramento’s future workforce and a prosperous economy.
+Our partnership with the Reach for the Stars Academy meets the goals of our Sustainable Communities program to enhance community education and training, which contributes to Sacramento’s future workforce and a prosperous economy.